AyushManyan/sparklehood/README.md

-# Sparklehood AI Safety Incident Tracker
+# Sparklehood AI Safety Incident

 ## Description
 The Sparklehood AI Safety Incident Tracker is a Node.js-based application that allows users to log and manage AI safety incidents.
 It provides an API to create and track incidents with details such as name, description, severity, and the time of reporting.